 If they enthusiastically delve into the time they had to balance a nutmeg on a data-center door in order to prevent the fire alarm from sounding, you might have the right person.

 Bonus Points: If they reveal confidential information like client names, you can stop right there — they may be good, but you don’t want someone who’s a talker.

 If you’re hiring fresh off the boat, you can’t count on past experience, so a far less scientific process will have to suffice.
 Lateral thinking questions (‘list 10 ways to switch off a light bulb without touching the switch’) are alright, but can quickly end up being dubiously effective.

-We’ve always favoured giving prospects a really difficult practical challenge, well outside of the realm of their existing domain knowledge.
-The challenge has different levels, ranging from elementary to either unsolvable, or with multiple correct answers.
+We’ve always favored giving prospects a really difficult practical challenge, well outside of the realm of their existing domain knowledge.
+The challenge has different levels, ranging from elementary to either unsolvable or with multiple correct answers.
 Look for those who:

 - Take the time to learn the fundamental concepts of the problem

 - Apply creative solutions, even if they are wrong (much of adversarial thinking involves extensive trial and error).